cteitel/DataMgmt_book/docs/for-if.md

 Loops become useful when (a) a function can't operate on a vector, and (b) when we want to include conditional statements (more on that below).

 For example, to sample 100 values from from a normal distribution with a mean of 0 and a standard deviation of 2, we use `rnorm(n = 100, mean = 0, sd = 2)`.
-But what if we wanted to look at these distributions with staandard deviations ranging from 1 to 10? `rnorm()` can only take a single number for `sd`, so we would want to use a loop.
+But what if we wanted to look at these distributions with standard deviations ranging from 1 to 10? `rnorm()` can only take a single number for `sd`, so we would want to use a loop.

 ``` r